 The Risk Management Framework (RMF) is most commonly associated with the NIST SP 800-37 guide for “Applying the Risk Management Framework to Federal Information Systems: A Security Life Cycle Approach,” which has been available for FISMA compliance since 2004.
 It was updated in December 2018 to revision 2.

 This was the result of a Joint Task Force Transformation Initiative Interagency Working Group; it’s something that every agency of the U.S. government must now abide by and integrate into their processes.
 It was most recently integrated into DoD instructions, and many organizations are now creating new guidance for compliance to the RMF.

-The RMF is a six-step process as illustrated below:
+The RMF is a now a seven-step process as illustrated below: